 How do you replace a 9-volt battery in a smoke detector?

 Do you know how to replace a 9-volt battery in a smoke alarm?
-It’s a simple fix, but there are a few important things to keep in mind.
+It’s a simple fix and anyone can do it.

 First, make sure the device is a 9-volt model.
 Since the 1990s, most smoke alarms in the U.S. have been powered by 9-volt batteries, but still some models may require a different batteries.
 Just double check.